Natalia Koch Rohde: Personal life

-In August 2021 her husband Viktor Axelsen decided to leave the Danish national team in Copenhagen and move with the whole family from Denmark to live in Dubai.
+In August 2021, her husband Viktor Axelsen decided to leave the Danish national team in Copenhagen and move with the whole family from Denmark to live in Dubai.
 There he could train at the NAS Sports Complex (Nad Al Sheba Sports Complex).

+On 20 August 2025, Axelsen announced on his social media that him and Rohde have decided to part ways on good terms.